mdancho84/mdancho84.github.io/_drafts/explore-simplified-exploratory-data-analysis-eda-in-r.md

 - R-Bloggers
 - Learn-R
 - DataExplorer
-image: "/assets/dataexplorer_plot_logo.jpg"
+image: "/assets/explore_thumbnail_2.jpg"
-image_preview: "/assets/dataexplorer_plot_logo.jpg"
+image_preview: "/assets/explore_thumbnail_2.jpg"

 ---
-Did you know that **80% of data science** is spent _cleaning & preparing_ data for analysis?
-Yep, that's right! _NOT_ modeling (the fun stuff).
-This process is called Exploratory Data Analysis (EDA).
-R has an excellent Exploratory Data Analysis solution that is almost guaranteed to speed up your exploratory analysis 10X: It's called `DataExplorer​`.
-And I'm going to get you up and running with `DataExplorer` in under 5-minutes.
+In 2015, exploratory data analysis (also known as figuring out why my data is so messed up) would take me any where from 8 hours to 1 week.
+Yeah, it wasn't the highlight of my time because I wanted to get to modeling (now called machine learning) as fast as possible.
+Why?
+Because that's where I could get the insights that drove my business.

+So fast-forward to today.
+I'm happy to say I've stumbled across a NEW R package that **takes 8+ hours of work and compresses it into about 5-minutes.** A mere 7 hour and 55 minute improvement.

+**What R package is it?** It's called `explore`.
+And I want to share it with you so you can do EDA in under 5-minutes.
 Here's what you learn in this R-Tip:

-1. **How to make an Automatic EDA Report in seconds with `DataExplorer`**
+1. **How to make an EDA Shiny App in seconds with `explore`**
 2. **BONUS: How to use the 7 most important EDA Plots to get exploratory insights.**

 # R-Tips Weekly